The Night Journey was one of the major events in the life of the Prophet (peace and blessings be upon him).

 What happened during the Journey?

 The scholars of Hadith reported the details of the Night of Al-Israa’.
-Here I give a summary of the Night’s events:
+Here is a summary of the Night’s events:

 Adam welcomed the Prophet and expressed his faith in Muhammad’s prophethood.
 The Prophet saw on the right side of Adam the souls of those who will be happy in the hereafter and saw the souls of the doomed ones on his left.

-Gabriel then ascended with the Prophet (peace and blessings be upon him) to the second heaven and asked for opening the gate.
-There the Prophet saw and saluted Prophets Yahya (John) and `Isa (Jesus).
-They returned the salutation, welcomed him, and expressed their faith in his Prophethood.
+Gabriel then ascended with the Prophet (PBUH) to the second heaven and asked for opening the gate.
+There, the Prophet saw and saluted Prophets Yahya (John) and `Isa (Jesus), peace be upon them.
+They returned the salutation, welcomed him, and expressed their faith in his prophethood.